catseye/Chrysoberyl/article/HTML5 Installations.md

 to compute all interleavings of the two programs and look for race conditions between them.

+This [Javascript][] implementation of Matchbox uses the *Web Workers* facility of your browser to run the evaluation process.
+So, if your browser does not support Web Workers, it may not function correctly.

 ### Pixley

 *   installation-of: [Pixley][]